Share price: 6,075.00 details

 Nominations and Governance Committee

 The principal responsibilities of the Nominations and Governance Committee include reviewing the balance and composition (including gender and diversity) of the Board; overseeing the Board’s succession planning requirements, including the identification and assessment of potential Board candidates; reviewing the leadership needs of, and succession planning for, the Group in relation to both its executive and non-executive Directors and other senior executives.
 The Nominations and Governance Committee is chaired by Simon Turner, the Group non-executive Chairman.
-The other members are Rachel English and Frederic Vuilleumier.
+The other member is Alec Hayley.

 Sustainability and Safeguarding Committee

 The Sustainability and Safeguarding Committee is responsible for promoting human rights across the Group and further enhancing the Group’s environmental and sustainability practices.
 In 2024 the Board agreed to review the Committee’s terms of reference and changed its role from an advisory committee to a Board Committee.
-The Committee is chaired by Rachel English and the other members are Simon Turner and Alison McFayden.
+The Committee is chaired by Alison McFayden and the other member is Simon Turner.
 The Committee advises the Board on strategy in these areas and monitors and reports on progress against the agreed strategy.